louis-neovim-plugins/statuscolumn/CONTRIBUTING.md

 - [ ] There are a few cases where git (maybe diagnostic as well) signs do not update, but I have not pinpointed when it happens, or what the cause is.
+- [ ] I have not found a way to detect when marks have changed.
+There are no events, and I do not think it's possible to properly "wrap" the default bindings to call custom functions.